By – Laws

 Article II — Purpose

-Livestock Publications Council shall be a non-profit organization, the purpose of which shall be:
+Livestock Publications Council shall be a non-profit international organization, the purpose of which shall be:

-I. To carry on other activities deemed by the Membership and/or Officers and Directors to meet with the standards and goals of the organization.
+To carry on other activities deemed by the Membership and/or Officers and Directors to meet with the standards and goals of the organization.
+These activities include, but are not limited to: education, leadership, networking opportunities, and student development.

 Article III — Membership

-B. Membership is also open to those individuals, firms and organizations that service the livestock industry, but do not meet eligibility requirements as publication members.
-These Service members may participate in all Council activities including voting and holding office.
+Service memberships are also open to those individuals, firms and organizations that service the livestock industry, but do not meet eligibility requirements as publication members.
+These Service and Freelancer/Contractor members may participate in all Council activities including voting and holding office.

-C. Annual dues for each publication, firm or organization are payable the first of each calendar year.
+Annual dues for each publication, firm or organization are payable the first of each calendar year.
 All payments are to be in U.S. dollars.
+A membership renewal period may be set by LPC leadership.

 Article IV — Directors

-C. Directors shall be elected for a period of three years, except that in the first annual meeting one-third will be elected for three years, one-third for two years and one-third for one year in order that the terms may be stag-gered.
-No individual may serve more than two consecutive three year terms on the LPC Board of Directors, not including time served on the LPC Executive Committee or time served fulfilling an uncompleted term of anoth-er director.
+Directors shall be elected for a period of three years, except that in the first annual meeting one-third will be elected for three years, one-third for two years and one-third for one year in order that the terms may be staggered.
+No individual may serve more than two consecutive three-year terms on the LPC Board of Directors, not including time served on the LPC Executive Committee or time served fulfilling an uncompleted term of another director.
 After term limits are met, individuals must sit out at least one year and then would be eligible for re-election to the LPC Board of Directors.

-G. If the director chooses not to fulfill the term, the board of directors of LPC shall appoint an individual to complete that term in cases where a successor is not provided for in the by laws.
+If the director chooses not to fulfill the term, the board of directors of LPC shall appoint an individual to complete that term in cases where a successor is not provided for in the by-laws.

 Article V — Officers

-C. The Executive Director shall be appointed by the Board of Directors
+The Executive Director shall be appointed by the Board of Directors.

 Article VI — Executive Committee